Øresund Bridge: Access bridges

 The access bridges are made up of 49 steel trusses resting on concrete piers.
 The steel spans have a length of 141 m except at the bridge abutments, where they are shorter at 120 m.
 They were manufactured by Dragados Offshore in Puerto Real near Cádiz, Spain, one of the few companies in Europe with sufficient capacity.
-Steel plates from British Steel were cut and welded together to form the various components of the truss spans, which were then joined together to form 120-141 m long spans.
+Steel plates from British Steel were cut and welded together to form the various components of the truss spans, which were then joined to form 120-141 m long spans.
 These were fitted with a reinforced concrete roadway on the upper level and a concrete railway deck on the lower level.
 The finished sections were towed on barges to Sundlink's facility in Norra hamnen.
 Here, the spans were equipped with special concrete troughs for the railway tracks, footbridges along the tracks, etc. Stairs connect the road and railway levels every 700 m.
 Three inspection gondolas are suspended under the bridge.